Ktn-lwl/Wake_up/README.md

 - [x] resume playback with a 2 minute grace period until I close the app, ~~or - for something more interesting - complete a challenge.~~

 Updates
 ---
-  - Just added auto execution functionality with Windows via a batch file, *filtered_auto.bat*, that I scheduled to run every morning at 6:55 am using the Windows task scheduler exe.
+##### Fixed auto-execution bug
+- **Issue** : The code when executed via the filtered_auto.bat file using the task scheduler utility on Windows occasionally halted execution to ask for an Authentication link from the browser page opened.
+This should only happen the first time the code is executed and generate a .cache file to be used for subsequent executions.
+- **Fix** : Edited filtered_auto.bat to change the working directory before the code is executed.

 What's Next
 ---
 I need to figure out:
 - how to adjust the system volume automatically
-- how the whole OAuth2 credential thingy works and perhaps automate the whole fetching process so other people can use my code since I'm pretty much done :-).
+- how the whole OAuth2 credential thingy works and perhaps automate the whole fetching process so other people can use my code since I'm pretty much done :)

 [^1]: I'll eventually learn how to use the requests module, and maybe update this to be wholly my own.
 [^2]: It seems I will need to either find a way to do this via a batchfile, i.e (finally get round to properly learning Powershell), or with Python or C++ using the windows API.
 In any case, some studying is requisite, so I'd better get cracking :-)